ZenwayProjects/ZenwayProjects/README.md

 - I'm a Software Engineer based in Colombia, I've been working as a Freelance developer both frontend and backend, I also have knowledge in databases in general.
 My strongests area are backend development with **Spring Boot** and frontend development with **React.js**

-- I’m currently working as Intern on [Universidad Surcolombiana](https://www.usco.edu.co/es/).
+- I’m currently working as Engineer on [Universidad Surcolombiana](https://www.usco.edu.co/es/).